rpardini/docker-registry-proxy/Docker-Desktop-Windows.md

    1. Chose to _Install certificate..._, then click _Next_
    1. Chose _Current user_, then click _Next_
    1. Select option _Place all certificates in the following store_, click _browse_, and select _Trusted Root Certification Authorities_
-   1. Proceed with Ok and confirm to install the certificate
+   1. Proceed with Ok and confirm to install the certificate. (verify if certificate is installed via _control panel --> Manage computer certificates --> Certificates Local computer --> Trusted Root Certification Authorities --> Certificates_ .
+If you dont find your certificate here, manually install certificate by importing it by _Action --> All tasks --> Import_).

    If you are not using the WSL2 backend for Docker, then restart Docker Desktop and skip the next step.